 The Replace method takes two string parameters.
 The first parameter is the subject string, while the second parameter is the replacement text.
 If the RegExp.Global property is False (the default), Replace will return the subject string with the first regex match (if any) substituted with the replacement text.
 If RegExp.Global is true, Replace will return the subject string with all regex matches replaced.

 You can specify an empty string as the replacement text.
-This will cause the Replace method to return the subject string will all regex matches deleted from it.
+This will cause the Replace method to return the subject string with all regex matches deleted from it.
 To re-insert the regex match as part of the replacement, include $& in the replacement text.
 E.g. to enclose each regex match in the string between square brackets, specify [$&] as the replacement text.
 If the regexp contains capturing parentheses, you can use backreferences in the replacement text. $1 in the replacement text inserts the text matched by the first capturing group, $2 the second, etc. up to $9.
 To include a literal dollar sign in the replacements, put two consecutive dollar signs in the string you pass to the Replace method.

 The MatchCollection object returned by the RegExp.Execute method is a collection of Match objects.
 It has only two read-only properties.
 The Count property indicates how many matches the collection holds.
 The Item property takes an index parameter (ranging from zero to Count-1), and returns a Match object.
 The Item property is the default member, so you can write MatchCollection(7) as a shorthand to MatchCollection.Item(7).